Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Introduction

-While PCNNs model unforced temperature dynamics\footnote{Throughout this work, \textit{unforced dynamics} represent the temperature evolution in the zone when no heating or cooling is applied and heat losses are neglected.} with classical NNs, they treat parts of the inputs separately: the power input to the zone and the heat losses to the environment and neighboring zones are processed in parallel by a linear module inspired from classical physics-based RC models.
-This module allows us to control the impact of various control inputs while forcing heat losses to be proportional to the corresponding temperature gradients, which ensures the conditions in Equations~(\ref{equ: consistency power})-(\ref{equ: consistency neigh}).
+While PCNNs model unforced temperature dynamics\footnote{Throughout this work, \textit{unforced dynamics} represent the temperature evolution in the zone when no heating or cooling is applied and heat losses are neglected.} with classical NNs, they treat parts of the inputs separately: the power input to the zone and the heat losses to the environment and neighboring zones are processed in parallel by a linear module inspired \rText{from}\nText{by} classical physics-based RC models.
+This module \nText{ensures the positive correlation between power inputs and zone temperatures}\rText{allows us to control the impact of various control inputs} while forcing heat losses to be proportional to the corresponding temperature gradients\rText{, which ensures} \rText{we get physically consistent predictions}\nText{ to provide physically consistent predictions}\remText{the conditions in Equations~(\ref{equ: consistency power})-(\ref{equ: consistency neigh})}.
 This solves parts of the generalization issue of NN building models and makes PCNNs well-suited for control applications.
 The key however is that, unlike in classical physics-based models, no engineering effort is required to design and identify the parameters of PCNNs: we only need access to past data, and PCNNs are then trained in an end-to-end fashion to learn all the parameters simultaneously.
 Furthermore, we show that PCNNs achieve better accuracy than a baseline RC model on a case study.
 Moreover, they attain a precision on par with classical LSTMs on the validation data, despite performing worse on the training data.
 This shows that PCNNs do not lose much expressiveness due to their constrained architecture and have less tendency to overfit the training data.
-The main contributions of this work can be summarized as follows: \begin{itemize} \item PCNNs, novel physics-informed neural networks, are introduced and applied to zone temperature modeling. \item The physical consistency of the PCNN architecture with respect to control inputs and exogenous temperatures is formally proven. \item PCNNs attain better performance than classical RC models on a case study while avoiding any engineering overhead. \item PCNNs do not overfit the training data as much as classical LSTMs while achieving similar accuracy on the validation data. \end{itemize}
+The main contributions of this work can be summarized as follows: \begin{itemize} \item PCNNs, novel \nText{PiNNs}\rText{physics-informed neural networks}, are introduced and applied to zone temperature modeling. \item The physical consistency of \rText{the }PCNN\nText{s} \rText{architecture }with respect to control inputs and exogenous temperatures\footnote{\nText{We refer to the temperature outside and in neighboring zones together as \textit{exogenous temperatures} in this work.}} is formally proven. \item PCNNs \nText{perform comparably to LSTMs on the validation data and overfit the training data less.}\rText{ do not overfit the training data as much as classical LSTMs while achieving similar accuracy on the validation data.} \item PCNNs attain better performance than classical RC models on a case study while avoiding any engineering overhead.